-William Wilo Benet ’85, Executive Chef/Owner
+Chef William Wilo Benet ’85, Celebrating Puerto Rico

 When Wilo Benet first began his career, he played the drums to relax, enjoyed a round of golf on a sunny day, and took photographs of nature just for fun.
 But now that he is the head of a growing culinary empire, those three pastimes have become part of his work.
 A golf outing almost always includes talk of business ventures.
 His photos of wildlife have been commissioned by a local resort to decorate their walls.
 And as for drumming, well, he and a local band throw music and dinner events where patrons get to see Chef Benet play a few songs then cook up a meal fit for a king.
 Some might say that he has sacrificed his leisure time for work, but Wilo doesn’t see it that way.
 “I do what I love,” he explains, and the blurring of work and play are just fine with him.

 After graduating from the CIA, Wilo worked at such New York City destination restaurants as Maurice at the Parker Meridien, Le Bernardin, and the Water Club.
 But when an opportunity arose to work side-by-side with his future wife at the Governor’s Mansion in his native Puerto Rico, he took it.
 What followed after their two-year stint there is a testament to hard work and tenacity.